Looking after your eyes

 Something that might resemble a floater is the visual aura that can come with a migraine headache.
 It could look like what you see when you put your eye to a kaleidoscope.
 It might even move.
 It’s different from the floaters and flashbulb type “flashes” that come with other eye problems.
 This usually lasts a few minutes and may involve the vision in both eyes.
 But then it completely resolves unless you have another episode.

 We’re here to help.
-If you have any questions about floaters, speak to your optometrist or book an eye test today
+If you have any questions about floaters, speak to your optometrist or

 The next time you get ready to head to the beach or ski slopes without protective eye gear, take a moment to remember that eyes can get sunburned the same way skin can.